daisukebtw/blog/content/posts/talos.md

 - **Kubeadm**
 - **Talos Linux**

-I have chosen Talos because it is lightweight, secure and is production grade OS.
+I have chosen **Talos Linux** because it is lightweight, secure and is production grade OS.

 # Install Talos Linux cluster